Can A Car Accident Cause Tendonitis?

 After an accident, seek medical care for your injuries.
 A doctor may need to perform magnetic resonance imaging (MRI), a computed tomography (CT) scan or an X-ray, in addition to observing the symptoms of your injury over time.

-Car Accidents Cause Many Types of Soft Tissue Injuries
+Can Car Accidents Cause Tendonitis or Soft Tissue Injuries?

 Certain types of soft tissue injuries are most commonly associated with car accidents.
 You may have: